fh-erfurt/WS22_AurumBanking/README.md

 5. Deposit/Depot

-In this view the user can check the her/his current money value, search certain by click on the magnifying glass of the search bar and commit a search term.
-The user also can see all his transactions the past in an recyclerview.
+In this view the user can check the current money value of her/his depot, search certain terms by click on the magnifying glass of the search bar and commit a search term.
+The user can also see all his transactions of the past in an recyclerview.

 ![alt text](docs/AppGuideImages/depot.png)